New God Flow: Live performances

 At the 2012 BET Awards, Kanye West, Big Sean, Pusha T and 2 Chainz performed their hit single "Mercy", followed by West delivering a solo performance of his single "Cold" and then an a cappella version of his verse on "New God Flow", marking the very first preview of the song.

 On July 7, 2012, Kanye West performed "New God Flow" alongside Pusha T as the first performance together of the song in Atlantic City, New Jersey.
 On September 1, 2012, Kanye West & Pusha T performed "New God Flow" during their surprise G.O.O.D.
 Music set at Jay-Z's Made In America Festival, accompanied by Big Sean.
 The set also included performances of "I Don't Like (Remix)", "Can't Tell Me Nothing" & "Dance (A$$)".

 Commercial performance

-"New God Flow" performed best on the Canadian Hot 100, charting at position number 66.
-The song peaked at number 89 on the US Billboard Hot 100.
+Upon its release, "New God Flow" charted at number 66 on the Canadian Hot 100,.
+The song also peaked at number 89 on the US Billboard Hot 100, and performed its best on the Hot R&B/Hip-Hop Songs chart, peaking at number 43.